EndPointCorp/end-point-blog/2010/05/17/finding-postgresql-version-without.html.md

 exit;
 ```

-The only thing left is the DATA section, which I'll show here to be complete:
+The only thing left is the DATA section, which I’ll show here to be complete:

 ```nohighlight
 __DATA__